sleepydragoon/ENC4265/manual.md

 <img align=center width="100%" height="100%" src="procreatelogo.png">
 Welcome to your comprehensive guide for mastering digital art on Procreate for iPad.

 Procreate is a powerful tool that provides studio-quality resources at your fingertips, all for a one-time purchase.
-Whether you are new to digital drawing or new to Procreate itself, this manual offers step-by-step instructions and explanations for the wide array of tools that Procreate has to offer.
+Whether you are new to digital drawing or new to Procreate itself, this manual offers step-by-step instructions and explanations for the wide array of tools that Procreate offers.

 # Getting Started
 ## Tools
 - iPad (Procreate is an iPad exclusive)
 - Apple Pencil (recommended, works like a normal pencil and makes drawing more comfortable) Purchase and download Procreate from the App Store on your iPad.

+# Understanding the Gallery
+The Gallery is the main page of Procreate.
+Here, you can create new projects, preview existing projects, import photos and files, and organize your projects.
+The following will explain how to utilize the Gallery.

+## Create
+Tap the '+' icon at the top of the Gallery to create a new canvas.